seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

       - `delete_matched` removes matching keys from both backends (regression coverage for the two existing call sites that rely on it: `app/models/content_blob.rb:321`, `lib/seek/stats/dashboard_stats.rb:76`)
+      - a cache file written in the old plain-`FileStore` format (i.e. what's already sitting in `tmp/cache` today, pre-cutover) is read back cleanly as a miss (or a compatible hit) through the new store's file-side reader — leftover pre-cutover entries can't cause a boot-time or request-time error once this store is live

-## Step 4 — Oversized-entry notification
+## Step 4 — Oversized-entry logging

-- [ ] Define `Seek::Caching::OversizedCacheEntryError < StandardError`, message including the
-      cache key and byte size.
-- [ ] On the overflow-to-disk path in `RedisWithFileOverflowStore`, call `Seek::Errors::ExceptionForwarder.send_notification(Seek::Caching::OversizedCacheEntryError.new(...), data: { key: ..., size: ..., max_size: ... })`
-      — reuses the existing admin exception-email pipeline (`Seek::Config.exception_notification_enabled` / `exception_notification_recipients`), so no
-      new mail plumbing is needed.
-- [ ] Rate-limit or dedupe the notification per key (e.g. only notify once per key per day) so a frequently-recomputed large item — the spreadsheet/notebook caches, keyed by `content_blob.cache_key`, are rewritten every time that key is invalidated — doesn't spam the admin inbox.
+- [ ] On the overflow-to-disk path in `RedisWithFileOverflowStore`, log a single line via `Rails.logger.info` including the cache key and byte size — enough to `grep` the log for overflow activity or wire up log-based alerting later if it's ever needed, without an email firing on every routine large-item write.
+- [ ] No rate-limiting/dedupe needed — logging isn't inbox noise the way email is, so every occurrence can be logged plainly.
-- [ ] **CI:** unit test stubbing `Seek::Errors::ExceptionForwarder.send_notification` (same
+- [ ] **CI:** unit test asserting the log line is emitted (with key and size) for an oversized write, and not emitted for a normal-sized write.
-      approach as `test/unit/exception_forwarder_test.rb`), asserting it's called exactly once for an oversized write, never called for a normal-sized write, and not called again for a second oversized write to the same key inside the dedupe window.

 ## Step 5 — Wire up configuration